sasanarakkha/study-tools/anki-decks/sbs-pali-english-vocab.md

 Now all cards from the selected chant will appear in your Anki daily routine.
 After you finish them, you may repeat the process with another chant and so on.

 - If English is not your first language, it is always recommended to translate words to your native language.
-For this, there is an empty field called "native".,that you can fill.
+For this, there is an empty field called "native", that you can fill.
 And even with next update, this field still will keep all your info.
+Unless you are using one of the [available language add-ons](https://sasanarakkha.github.io/study-tools/anki-decks/native.html) for SBS decks.

 # Updating existing deck without losing your statistics

+Important!
+Before doing anything, synchronize your collection across all your Anki devices.
+Go to **Tools > Preferences > Syncing** and enable "*On next sync force changes in one direction*".
+This will provide a secure backup on the Anki cloud in case of any issues.

 It is recommended to use [Special fields Add-on](https://sasanarakkha.github.io/study-tools/anki-decks/special-fields.html)